Uniquebajra/todoapp_serious/README.md

-2. Navigate to the project directory: cd todo-app
+2. Navigate to the project directory:
+   "cd todo-app"

-3. Create and activate a virtual environment: python -m venv env source env/bin/activate  # On Windows use `env\Scripts\activate`
+3. Create and activate a virtual environment:
+   "python -m venv env"
+   "source env/bin/activate"  # On Windows use `env\Scripts\activate`

-4. Install the required packages: pip install -r requirements.txt
+4. Install the required packages:
+   "pip install -r requirements.txt"

 5. Run migrations:
-   python manage.py migrate
+   "python manage.py migrate"

-6. Start the development server: python manage.py runserver
+6. Start the development server:
+   "python manage.py runserver"

 Usage
 Visit http://127.0.0.1:8000 in your browser to start using the ToDo App.